techspence/techspence.github.io/_posts/2019-03-08-Using-Powershell-and-Microsoft-EWS-Managed-API-to-download-attachments-in-Exchange-2016.md

 Then I just call `FindTargetFolder($processedfolderpath)` and `FindTargetEmail($subject)` and you're done.

 Now hit that command line, navigate to the folder where your script resides, and run it using `.\EWSEmailAttachmentSaver.ps1`.
 Make sure you always test your code in a development or test environment BEFORE moving to production.
 Test, test, test!

+***If anyone gets value from this, I would love to know what specifically.
+And if you have any comments, questions or feedback about anything I wrote above, I would love to continue the dialog on Twitter.
+Hit me up [@techspence](http://twitter.com/techspence)***